 DiSC doesn’t hide away the challenges of different personalities, however.
 For example, one person’s preferred style of challenging statements made by the other could be misinterpreted as attacking and dismissive.
 It triggers a partner’s fears of disapproval.
 Together the couple consider that these challenges may come from a need to analyze, not to criticize.
 And the challenger can work with his or her partner to find ways to express more enthusiasm for the partner’s ideas before asking questions about them.

 I used to be a minister and used DiSC as part of pre-marriage prep to help young couples understand each other better.
-Also used it with couples who were have issues for the same purpose. — Paul
+Also used it with couples who were having issues for the same purpose. — Paul

 Each person’s personal development is facilitated through identification of how he or she responds to conflict, what is motivational, what causes stress, and how problems are solved.
 Marriages are enriched as couples further appreciate the complementary qualities of the other spouse.
 Understanding personality styles opens the door for greater levels of communication, encouragement, honor, acceptance and intimacy.